Antares-Network/BASM/README.md

 - New versions will be released to github following semantic versioning to the [releases tab](https://github.com/Antares-Network/BASM/releases)

-## Functionality:
-- Plugin has entered the planning stages so no features yet exist

 ## Future features:
 - Allows players to create their own private servers using the `/create` command from a configurable hub server.
 - When creating a new proxy server, it will copy all of the server files from a configurable server template directory, and update the bungee config without the need to restart bungeecord